 The LEDs display the status of the storage subsystem and components.
+The color of the LED is important.

-Green LEDs indicate a normal operating status; amber LEDs (Needs Attention) indicate a possible failure; a blue LED on a CRU indicates that is safe to remove a component.
+- · Green LEDs indicate a normal operating status - · Amber LEDs (Needs Attention) indicate a possible failure - Blue LED on a CRU indicates that is safe to remove the component